SeldonIO/alibi/docs-gb/api/alibi/explainers/counterfactual.md

 explain(X: numpy.ndarray) -> alibi.api.interfaces.Explanation
 ```

-Explain an instance and return the counterfactual with metadata.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `X` | `numpy.ndarray` |  | Instance to be explained. |